poppindouble/lock-free/lock_free.md

 Imagine when we execute this code, single threaded, we write a value into our local core cache, saying `A = 1`, then we counter the barrier, after the barrier we have another store operation, saying `B = 2`, with this #StoreStore barrier, we are making sure that the CPU will ***push*** `A = 1` into main memory first, and then ***push*** `B = 2` to the main memory.
 If we don't have this #StoreStore barrier, there is no guarantee that `A = 1` will be ***visible*** in main memory ***before*** `B = 1`, which means, its totally reasonable to do the following: write `A = 1` in local core cache, write `B = 1` in local core cache, ***push*** `B = 1` to main memory, ***push*** `A = 1` to main memory.

+Mind you, this #StoreStore barrier only offers you the above guarantee, and nothing much more!
+It didn't give the programmer the guarantee that the ***push*** will happen right away, it it happening in an ***async*** way, which means, the new value of `A` and `B` might live in the local core cache for a while before they actually being flushed to the main memory, and during this delay period, other thread might push their new values of `A` and `B` before handed.

 2. #LoadLoad

 Let's say we have the following pseudo code: